AxonIQ/code-samples/distributed-exceptions/README.md

   order to
   keep everything simple, Axon Server is used as both the Command bus, and an Event store.

-1. Ensure that Axon Server is running
+1. Ensure that Axon Server is running.
+A simple `docker-compose` is provided for this purpose.
 2. Start two instances of the application, one with `rest` profile and the other with `command` Spring boot profile
 3. Make rest calls from a client of your choice, or use provided examples in `requests.http` file.
-These can be invoked with IntelliJ IDEA. s
+These can be invoked with IntelliJ IDEA.